dhowe/ritajs-v2/README.md

 ```

 ### Assignment
-Basic assignments do not have output, they simply create or update a symbol to be used elsewhere
+Basic assignments do not have output, they simply create or update a symbol to be used elsewhere (variables in JavaScript may also be used when passed in via the scripts 'context')

 ```
 $desc=wet and cold